 The Board is committed to ensuring that directors have the requisite skills, knowledge, and understanding to fulfill their duties as directors.
-A director's manual containing Board and committee mandates, position descriptions, policies, and other information is provided to new directors who are expected to review and become familiar with its contents.
+The director's resource center contains Board and committee mandates, position descriptions, policies, and other information and is provided to new directors who are expected to review and become familiar with its contents.
 In addition, management conducts orientation sessions with new directors to review Freehold's business, current issues, and opportunities.